-Personal computing devices include, but are not limited to, removable media such as thumb or USB drives, external hard drives, laptop or desktop computers, cellular phones, or personal digital assistants (PDA's) owned by or purchased by employees, contract personnel, or other non-County users.
+Personal computing devices include, but are not limited to, removable media such as thumb or USB drives, external hard drives, laptop or desktop computers, cellular phones, or personal digital assistants ("PDAs") owned by or purchased by employees, contract personnel, or other non-County users.

-2.2.4.1 The connection of any computing device not owned by the County to a County network (except the Public Wi-Fi provided for public use) or computing device is prohibited unless previously approved.

-- 2.2.4.2 The County authorizes the use of personal devices to access resources that do not traverse the County network directly.
-Such resources include County's Microsoft Office 365 environment, OC Expediter, and VTI timesheet applications, to name a few.
-Access to some agency specific applications, e.g., applications that are subject to compliance regulations may require prior approval of the County CISO and the associated Department Head. - 2.2.4.3 The County will respect the privacy of a user's voluntary use of a personally owned device to access County IT resources. - 2.2.4.4 The County will only request access to the personally owned device in order to implement security controls; to respond to litigation hold (aka: e-discovery) requests arising out of administrative, civil, or criminal directives, Public Record Act requests, and subpoenas; or as otherwise required or permitted by applicable state or federal laws.
+- 2.2.4.1 The connection of any computing device not owned by the County to a County network (except the Public Wi-Fi provided for public use) or computing device is prohibited unless previously approved. - 2.2.4.2 The County authorizes the use of personal devices to access resources that do not traverse the County network directly.
+Such resources include County's SaaS applications.
+Access to some agency specific applications, e.g., applications that are subject to compliance regulations, may require prior approval of the County CISO and the associated Department Head. - 2.2.4.3 The County will respect the privacy of a user's voluntary use of a personally owned devices to access County IT resources. - 2.2.4.4 The County will only request access to the personally owned device in order to implement security controls, to respond to litigation hold (aka: e-discovery) requests arising out of administrative, civil, or criminal directives, Public Record Act requests, and subpoenas (or as otherwise required or permitted by applicable state or federal laws).
 Such access will be performed by an authorized technician or designee using a legitimate software process.